davidgussler/vhdl_lib/wb_xbar/doc/README.md

 there is not a situation where grant is high and request is low.

    * request gets granted if:
-       1. A master of higher priority is not requesting or has not been granted access to the same slave
+       1. A master of higher priority has not been granted access to the same slave
+        1. the slave is not already occupied by any other master
    * if there is an ungranted request, then that master must be stalled

-3. once the master has gotten its request thru to the slave, it is now up to the slave to respond with an ack.
+1. once the master has gotten its request thru to the slave, it is now up to the slave to respond with an ack.
 The xbar just waits for an ack
-4. xbar combinationally routes the ack and associated data (if it was a read request) to the master it is connected to.
+2. xbar combinationally routes the ack and associated data (if it was a read request) to the master it is connected to.
    * It knows which master it is connected to based off of the grant[][] value

+## Rules

+1. no more than one master can be connected to one slave
+2. no more than one slave can be connected to one master
+3. if master addresses a salve that doesnt exist, the interconnect must respond with an errror
+4. interconnect cannot change the grant for a given master while that master is still waiting on a response from a slave
+5. interconnect must generate an error if a slave doesnt respond within a given time window
+6. interconnect must error if master tries to cahnge salves mid cycle

 ## Exceptional Conditions